Symbols of Francoism

 The symbols of Francoism were iconic references to identify the Francoist State in Spain between 1936 and 1975.

 They serve as visual illustrations for the ideology of Francoist Spain.

 Uniforms were designed for men and women that combined elements of the earlier Falangist and Carlist uniforms.

 The state developed new flags and escutcheons based on the traditional heraldry of the monarchy, but now associated with the state.

 The emblem of five arrows joined by a yoke was also adopted from earlier Spanish symbology, but after 1945 the arrows always pointed upward.

 This emblem appeared on buildings, plaques and uniforms.

 Many statues of Francisco Franco were installed in public places, in part to lend legitimacy to his state.

 Some towns, streets and plazas were given new names derived from Franco and his entourage.

 Franco caused many monuments to be erected, some of them substantial buildings.

 The most imposing is the Valle de los Caídos, the Valley of the Fallen, incorporating a huge basilica built into the side of a mountain.
-War memorials and plaques commemorating those who had died in the Spanish Civil War were installed in many towns and villages.
+War memorials and plaques commemorating the Nationalists who had died in the Spanish Civil War were installed in many towns and villages.

 After Franco's death in 1975, followed by the return to democracy, many symbols of Francoism were destroyed or removed and places renamed.